ash0080/gun.doc.cn/Building-Storage-Adapters.md

     }
   });
 ```
-This lets Gun know that the adapter succesfully processed the request (no error) but that no data was found to return.
+This lets Gun know that the adapter successfully processed the request (no error) but that no data was found to return.

 ## Streaming Data back to Gun